Augustin007/anremithrl-s-guide-to-earendor/Characters/Mortals/Mixed/Dragonborn/Saria Velkara.md

-Saria Velkara
-Dragonborn
+---
+class: |-
-Wizard (Evokation, fire): 2
+  Wizard (Evokation: fire): 2
   Sorcerer (Custom: Pyromancer): 6
+Lineage: Dragonborn (Red chromatic)
+Birth Year: 5389 AS
-5389-5420 AS
+Death Year: 5420 AS
+---
 Saria was the daughter of a minor gang leader in the criminal underworld of Rymfel.

 Her mother died when Saria was a child, assassinated by a rival gang, and her father raised her with little affection or patience.